colevahey/gobattle/DEVLOG.md

 program up and running.

 #July 25th
-I have a successful game up and running *if* you pick the red team.
+I have a successful game up and running **if** you pick the red team.
 I am having some trouble with the division for the blue team because of having to deal with floats.
 I am so excited that the red team is working.
 I have to keep testing for bugs, and I hope that in the future, I will be able to save the high score and average scores in a json file which I can show at the end of the game.

+#July 28th
+I have just figured out how to use json in a go script so I think I will be able to do a high score page at the end of the game.
+I need to figure out how to structure the high score page and I believe a problem will be posed because it is too easy to achieve the high score.
+I would like to add a time component to the game so that even with the high score, you can also compete with time.